-- Research shows that there’s benefits to eating foods containing beta-carotene.
+- Research shows that there are benefits to eating foods containing beta-carotene.
 This is due to its antioxidant activities and ability to protect the skin and eyes.

 - There’s mixed research regarding beta-carotene supplementation and whether or not it increases your risk of cancer and heart disease.
-To be safe, get your dose of this carotenoid from eating yellow and orange fruits and vegetables.
+To reduce the risk of adverse effects, get your dose of this carotenoid from foods like sweet potatoes, carrots and spinach.

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Free eBook to boost